CloudBotIRC/CloudBot/README.md

 `sudo apt-get install whois`

+If you are a user of another Linux disto, use your package manager to install the dependencies, or, for other operating systems,  use **Google** to locate source packages you can install.

+Once you have installed the required dependencies, there are two ways you can run the bot:
+### Using the launcher:

+The launcher will start the bot as a background process, and allow the bot to close and restart itself.
+This is only supported on unix-like machines (not Windows).

-For the wrapper to work best, install `screen`, or `daemon`:
+For the launcher to work properly, install `screen`, or `daemon` (daemon is recommended) :

 `sudo apt-get install screen`

 `sudo apt-get install daemon`

-If you are a user of another Linux disto, use your package manager to install the dependencies, or, for other operating systems,  use **Google** to locate source packages you can install.

-Once you have installed the required dependencies, run the bot¹:
+Once you have installed either `screen` or `daemon`, run the start command:

 `./cloudbot start`

 It will generate a default config for you.
-Once you have edited the config, run it again with:
+Once you have edited the config, run it again with the same command:

 `./cloudbot start`

-and it will connect to any server(s) you have added to the config.
+This will start up your bot as a background process.
+To stop it, use `./cloudbot stop`.
 (Config docs at the [wiki](http://git.io/cloudbotircconfig))

+### Manually running the bot:

+To manually run the bot and get debug output, run it with:

+`python bot.py`

+On Windows you can usually just double-click the `bot.py` file to start the bot, as long as you have Python installed correctly.

+(note that running it like this will break the restart and stop commands)

 ## Documentation